-Winston recently introduced the new Winston Saltwater Air, a big game rod series with extra power and strength.
-The Salt Air has been well-received by the fly fishing community.
+The new Winston Saltwater Air is a big game fly rod series with extra power and strength.
+The fly fishing community has responded with gusto.
 In fact, the Salt Air won Best New Product for 2018 at EFTTEX, the European Fishing Tackle Trade Exhibition.
 Does Winston’s new rod series live up to all the hype?
 We think so.
 Read on to find out why.

 The Salt Air is a fast action rod.
 We found the rod a bit too fast to routinely make accurate casts at 40 feet.
 When we moved the Salt Air back to 60 feet we felt the rod really started to perform like many of our favorite saltwater fly rods.
 The rod is very accurate at 60 feet and beyond.